harveyslash/ms-celeb-extractor/README.md

  It contains a tsv file with the images encoded as base64 strings.

  This extraction tool helps read through the tsv and place images of the same person in their respective folders.
+ As it reads through the tsv file, it deletes the already read entries, meaning it requires no extra disk space to save the processed files.

  The reasoning for this is: